Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 ### Point Delineation for MassDOT Project:

+#### Repo
+`basinCharacteristcs\zonalStatistics\version\pointDelineation`

 #### Description
 The scripts in this section are dependent on the raster processing completed in the HRD section (resampling and reprojecting each raster to match the catchments and each other).
 The scripts in this section point to the repo that contains the existing files.
 These steps are taken primarily to save time and data storage space.
 Development of stand-alone repos is possible.

 #### Steps to Run

 1. `PD1_zonalStatisticsProcessing.py` - This script calculates statistics on the raster dataset for each of delineated basins in the polygon shapefile.
 The primary tool used is "Zonal StatisticsAsTable2" in ArcGIS.
 This tool is modified from the original to be able to run zonal statistics on overlapping polygons.
 The tool is downloaded from here: http://blogs.esri.com/esri/arcgis/2013/11/26/new-spatial-analyst-supplemental-tools-v1-3/#comment-7007.
 Make sure that the zone field in the shapefile has been indexed.
 This step will increase the tool performance.
-The script outputs the specified spatial statistic for all of the buffer polygons as `.dbf` tables in the `gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics/versions/pointDelineation/gisTables/forest_MEAN.dbf`).
+The script outputs the specified spatial statistic for all of the buffer polygons as `.dbf` tables in the `gisTables` folder in the run-specific versions folder (e.g. `pointDelineation/gisTables/forest_MEAN.dbf`).
 The script also outputs the polygon areas as a `.dbf` file.

   Open this script and set the "baseDirectory" variable to the path up to and including the `zonalStatistics` folder.
 Unlike other versions, the user inputs are entered directly in the script file and not a separate input file.

-   - "outputName" is the name that will be associated with this particular run of the tool (e.g. `riparianBuffers` for all High Resolution Catchments)
+  - `outputName` is the name that will be associated with this particular run of the tool (e.g. `pointDelineation` for all High Resolution Catchments)
- - "catchmentsFilePath" is the name of the catchments shapefile without extension (e.g. `"C:/KPONEIL/delineation/northeast/pointDelineation/outputFiles/delin_basins_deerfield_2_17_2015.shp`)
+  - `catchmentsFilePath` is the name of the catchments shapefile without extension (e.g. `"C:/KPONEIL/delineation/northeast/pointDelineation/outputFiles/delin_basins_deerfield_2_17_2015.shp`)
- - "zoneField" is the name of the field that is used to identify features (e.g. `DelinID`)
+  - `zoneField` is the name of the field that is used to identify features (e.g. `DelinID`)
- - "rasterDirectory" is the path to the directory containing the rasters to run (e.g. `"C:/KPONEIL/GitHub/projects/basinCharacteristics/zonalStatistics/gisFiles/versions/NortheastHRD/projectedRasters.gdb"`)
+  - `rasterDirectory` is the path to the directory containing the rasters to run (e.g. `"C:/KPONEIL/GitHub/projects/basinCharacteristics/zonalStatistics/gisFiles/versions/NortheastHRD/projectedRasters.gdb"`)
- - "rasterList" is list of the rasters to run (e.g. `["forest", "agriculture", "impervious", "fwswetlands", "fwsopenwater", "slope_pcnt", "elevation", "surfcoarse", "percent_sandy", "drainageclass", "hydrogroup_ab"]`)
+  - `rasterList` is list of the rasters to run (e.g. `["forest", "agriculture", "impervious", "fwswetlands", "fwsopenwater", "slope_pcnt", "elevation", "surfcoarse", "percent_sandy", "drainageclass", "hydrogroup_ab"]`)
- - "statType" is the statistic to calculate (e.g. `MEAN`)
+  - `statType` is the statistic to calculate (e.g. `MEAN`)

   This script does the following:
     a.
 Sets up the folder structure in the specified directory